anderssandstrom/ecmc_avs_fat_sat/README.md

 All data is accessiblie in the iocsh but sometimes it's simpler with a graphical GUI.
 The graphical GUI is generic and can be used to control motors and to read/write data.

 #### Prepare shell and start GUI
-1. Start a new terminal/shell
+1. Start a new terminal/shell by pressing the blach button ">_" in upper left corner of screen
 2. Activate conda environment in order to use the correct python module versions
 ```
 source activate ecmccomgui_py35
 ```

 3. Go to GUI repo:
 ```
 cd